-- Trolls actually bear very small influence in making news go viral on Twitter and other social platforms alike.
-A noteworthy exception are links to news originating from RT (Russia Today), a state-funded news outlet: indeed, Russian trolls are quite effective in "pushing" these URLs on Twitter and other social networks. - 2.
-The main topics discussed by Russian trolls target very specific world events (e.g., Charlottesville protests) and organizations (such as ISIS), and political threads related to Donald Trump and Hillary Clinton. - Trolls adopt different identities over time, i.e., they "reset" their profile by deleting their previous tweets and changing their profile name/information. - 4.
-Trolls exhibit significantly different behaviors compared to other (random) Twitter accounts.
-For instance, the locations they report concentrate in a few countries like the

-USA, Germany, and Russia, perhaps in an attempt to appear "local" and more effectively manipulate opinions of users from those countries.
+- (2) The main topics discussed by Russian trolls target very specific world events (e.g., Charlottesville protests) and organizations (such as ISIS), and political threads related to Donald Trump and Hillary Clinton. - (3) Trolls adopt different identities over time, i.e., they "reset" their profile by deleting their previous tweets and changing their screen name/information. - (4) Trolls exhibit significantly different behaviors compared to other (random) Twitter accounts.
+For instance, the locations they report concentrate in a few countries like the USA, Germany, and Russia, perhaps in an attempt to appear "local" and more effectively manipulate opinions of users from those countries.
 Also, while random Twitter users mainly tweet from mobile versions of the platform, the majority of the Russian trolls do so via the Web Client.